codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 .. meta::
-   :description: Using Auto-Grade Scripts to evaluate student work.
+   :description: Assignment level scripts have access to data about all the assessments in an assignment.

 .. _auto-grade-scripts:

-Using Auto-Grade Scripts
+Assignment Level Scripts
 ========================
-You can use auto-grade scripts that evaluate the student code, and these scripts are added in the **Script Grading** field on the :ref:`Script Grading <grade-weights>` settings page.
+You can use assignment level scripts to evaluate student code, normalize points, and mark for participation grading.
+Assignment level scripts are added in the **Script Grading** field on the :ref:`Script Grading <grade-weights>` settings page.
 These scripts can then transfer the grading value into the grading field.
+Assignment level scripts are run when an assignment is **Marked as Complete**.

 ..
 Note:: The script must execute within 3 minutes or a timeout error occurs.